GT ECE 3600 · Final Presentation

 3. Annualizing

-MW is a rate rather than an energy quantity.
-To convert to annual energy we multiply by 8,760, the number of hours in a non-leap year.
-Because data-center load is approximately continuous, this factor is appropriate as a first-order estimate:
+MW is a rate, not an energy quantity.
+To get annual energy we multiply by 8,760, the number of hours in a year.
+Data-center load runs close to flat around the clock, so this is a reasonable first-order estimate:

 MWh(t) = MW(t) · 8760